infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 ### Add the Sheet Components

-Let's go back to building our SelectField now that we've got it added to our Profile screen and we'll add the functionality to view and select options.
+Let's go back to building our `SelectField` now that we've got it added to our Profile screen and we'll add the functionality to view and select options.

-In this step, we'll be adding the BottomSheetModal and related components and setting up the touch-events to show/hide it
+In this step, we'll be adding the `BottomSheetModal` and related components and setting up the touch-events to show/hide it.

 #### Add the `BottomSheetModalProvider`

-Since we will be using the BottomSheetModal component instead of BottomSheet, we will need to add a provider to your entry file.
+Since we will be using the `BottomSheetModal` component instead of `BottomSheet`, we will need to add a provider to your entry file.

-We're going to need our keyboard avoiding behavior in a later step, so make sure to add the provider nested within the existing KeyboardProvider.
+We're going to need our keyboard avoiding behavior in a later step, so make sure to add the provider nested within the existing `KeyboardProvider`.

 ```tsx
 <KeyboardProvider>